dojo/docs/developer/design/loader.rst

 Error Reporting
 ===============

-When things go wrong, the loader signals the "error" event just like it signals the "config" event as described in xxx.
+When things go wrong, the loader signals the "error" event on the micro even API.
 So, in order to monitor loader errors, simply connect via require.on like this:

 .. code-block :: html